Should I root my Android phone

 Get WiFi passwords (until Android 10)

-In Android, the password saved of the WiFi is normally not visible.
+In Android, the saved WiFi password is normally not visible.
 Before Android 10 the saved wifi password was not accessible.

 One needed to rely on third-party applications like My Wifi Paesswords, which need root permissions for accessing them.